Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Path Loss Modeling

 \begin{small}

 \end{small}

-Specifically,as in \ref{Fig:14} for LoS links directional modeling estimates PLE equal to $n =2.1 $ with standard deviation of $\sigma =1.8$.
-Omnidirectional modeling, when calculated coherently as in our case, is expected to represent the best case in terms of signal losses which is verified by the estimated $n=1.8$ with standard deviation of $\sigma=3$ dB.
-On the other hand, the 2nd and 3rd strongest MPCs can be modeled by larger PLEs, i.e., $n=2.8$ and $n=3.1$, respectively.
-Moreover, they are characterized by quite large values of shadow fading, that is $\sigma=8.5$ dB for the 2nd strongest MPC and $\sigma=9.2$ dB for the 3rd strongest MPC.

-As expected in Fig.\ref{Fig:16}, NLoS links are characterized by higher losses in all categories of path-loss modeling in Table ~\ref{Table:2} as expressed by the PLEs which are larger than the corresponding ones of the LOS case.
+As expected, in Fig.\ref{Fig:16}, NLoS links are characterized by higher losses in all categories of path-loss modeling in Table ~\ref{Table:2} as expressed by the PLEs which are larger than the corresponding ones of the LoS case.
 In directional and omnidirectional modeling, significant increase is also observed in the shadow fading values which are now $\sigma=9$ dB and $\sigma=8.3$ dB, respectively.
-For the 2nd and 3rd strongest MPCs, shadow fading values are comparable to those of the LOS case.
+For the $2^{\text{nd}}$ and $3^{\text{rd}}$ strongest MPCs, shadow fading values are comparable to those of the LoS case.
+Path-loss modeling parameters for the indoor measurements are summarized in Table ~\ref{Table:2}.